Connect with others who understand.

 The two types of exfoliation are mechanical and chemical.
 Mechanical exfoliation involves physically scrubbing off the dead skin, such as using a loofah sponge, which is a more intensive process that can pose a higher risk of irritating your skin when you have psoriasis.
 In some cases, dermatology professionals advise against exfoliating mechanically because it may only provide short-term gains and could actually promote more scales in the future.

 Chemical exfoliation involves the controlled breakdown of the top layer of your skin, leading it to regenerate with healthy skin cells.
-This is often a good option for people with psoriasis because you do not have to risk irritating your skin by scrubbing or scratching it in sensitive areas.
+This is often a good option for people with psoriasis because you do not have to risk irritating your skin by scrubbing or scratching sensitive areas.

 Common Ingredients in Exfoliation Products